esironal/dashboard/README.md

 By using [Hammer For Mac](http://hammerformac.com), you can quickly build a dashboard with your favorite website links.

-Dashboard is already configured to show 12 section with different grouping, social, portfolio, etc. and has multiple preconfigured links.
+Dashboard is already configured to show 12 section with different grouping, social, portfolio, etc. and has multiple pre-configured links.

 ## Getting started
 Download the template ZIP of get the Github files and install in [Hammer For Mac](http://hammerformac.com).